MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/guides/toast-notifications.md

 Category | UWP | WinUI 3
 --|--|--
-Foreground activation entry point | `OnActivated` method inside `App.xaml.cs` is called | Subscribe to `ToastNotificationManagerCompat.OnActivated` event (or COM class for C++)
+Foreground activation entry point | `OnActivated` method inside `App.xaml.cs` is called | `OnLaunched` method inside `App.xaml.cs` is called.
-Background activation entry point | Handled separately as a background task | Arrives through same `ToastNotificationManagerCompat.OnActivated` event (or COM class for C++)
+Background activation entry point | Handled separately as a background task | `OnLaunched` method inside `App.xaml.cs` is called.
 Window activation | Your window is automatically brought to foreground when foreground activation occurs | You must bring your window to the foreground if desired

 ### [Windows Community Toolkit](#tab/toolkit)